muppet9010/factorio-muppet-streamer/README.md

 	- entityName: STRING - Mandatory: the type of entity to be placed: tree, rock, laserTurret, gunTurretRegularAmmo, gunTurretPiercingAmmo, gunTurretUraniumAmmo, fire, defenderCapsule, distractorCapsule, destroyedCapsule.
 	- radiusMax: NUMBER - Mandatory: the max radius of the placement area from the target player.
 	- radiusMin: NUMBER - Optional: the min radius of the placement area from the target player.
 If set to the same value as radiusMax then a peremiter is effectively made.
 If not provided then 0 is used.
     - existingEntities: STRING - Mandatory: how the newly spawned entity should handle existing entities on the map.
-Either `destroy`, `overlap`, or `avoid`.
+Either `destroyOwn`, `destroyAll`, `overlap`, or `avoid`.
 	- quantity: NUMBER - Optional: specifies the quantity of entities to place.
 	- density: FLOAT - Optional: specifies the approximate density of the placed entities.
 1 is very dense, close to 0 is very sparse.
     - ammoCount: NUMBER - Optional: specifies the amount of ammo in applicable entityTypes.
 For GunTurrets its the ammo count, for fire it's the stacked fire count (longer burn/more damage).
 - Example command 1: `/muppet_streamer_spawn_around_player {"delay":5, "target":"muppet9010", "entityName":"tree", "radiusMax":10, "radiusMin":5, "existingEntities":"avoid", "density": 0.7}`
 - Example command 2: `/muppet_streamer_spawn_around_player {"delay":5, "target":"muppet9010", "entityName":"gunTurretPiercingAmmo", "radiusMax":7, "radiusMin":7, "existingEntities":"destroy", "quantity":10, "ammo":10}`
 - For entityType of tree a random tree will be selected, unless the biter_reincarnation mod is present, then the tree will be biome specific.
+- For existingEntities the `destroyOwn` option will only destroy entities on the targeted players force, all other forces entities will be avoided. `DestroyAll` will affect all forces entities.
+Both will only effect killable entities, so not cliffs for example.
+- Entity placement will pick the random location and try to find a valid placement within a few tiles of that spot.
+If it can't find somewhere after a few attempts it will skip that placement, so you may get less than the requested number placed.